awslabs/autonomous-driving-data-framework/modules/visualization/dev-instance/README.md

 #### Optional
 - `instance-type` - the type of EC2 compute to use - defaults to `g4dn.xlarge`
+- `instance-count` - the number (INT) of identical instances to create with the same security group and same instance profile
+  - defaults to 1
 - `s3-script-bucket` - a place to stage any scripts that will be put on the ubuntu users home directory
   - This MUST be a bucket in the project (ex. `addf-`)
 - `s3-dataset-bucket` - any staged datasets that the server needs access to